OxWearables/dnanexus-stepcount/README.md

 ## 🔁 Running on Multiple Files

-The most straightforward approach to process multiple files is to run a separate `dx run` command for each file.
-Below, we demonstrate how to do this programmatically using basic Unix shell commands (it should also work in Windows Anaconda Prompt).
+The most straightforward approach to process multiple files is to submit one `dx run` command per file.
+The example below shows how to automate this using standard Unix commands (it also works in the Windows Anaconda Prompt).

-The first step is to generate a list of file paths you want to process.
-In this example, we use accelerometer data files from the UK Biobank (approximately 100,000 files).
-We leverage the `dx find data` command, filtered by the field ID for accelerometer data (`90001`), and use `awk` to extract just the file paths:
+First, you'll need to generate a list of file paths to process.
+In this example, we're working with UK Biobank accelerometer data (about 100,000 files).
+We use the `dx find data` command to filter by field ID 90001 (UK Biobank ID for accelerometry), and then use `awk` to extract just the file paths:

 ```console
 dx find data --property field_id=90001 | awk '{print $6}' > my-files.txt